Take a look at my favorite resources, I’ve used everything here with my family and these are resources that I use year after year.

 For the Home

-doTERRA essential oils of choice, I use them on a daily basis and I’m so happy with their quality and how they have affected our family.
+doTERRA essential oils – I use them on a daily basis and I’m so happy with their quality and how they have affected our family.
 It’s become a part of my daily routine to take a care of myself, my family and to clean our home.
 They also have ways to save on products with their loyalty program and you can earn your shipping back on your next order.
 I love my essential oils diffuser, it’s a perfect way to de-stress on those not so good days.

 There’s no commitment to sell or make purchases and you have nothing to lose but so much to gain if you try them.